openwisp/openwisp-monitoring/docs/developer/extending.rst

 to the `"Applications" section in the django documentation
 <https://docs.djangoproject.com/en/dev/ref/applications/>`_.

-7. Create your custom models
+7. Create your Custom Models
 ----------------------------

 To extend ``check`` app, refer to `sample_check models.py file